 The scattering norm (6) can be approximated with a summation restricted to moments of order m = 1, 2, because higher order scattering moments usually have a much smaller energy [2, 7].
-First and second order scattering moments applied to image and audio textures provide state of the art classification errors [7, 2, 36] with a deep convolution network architecture [20], but these results are strictly numerical.
+First and second order scattering moments applied to image and audio textures as well as intrapartum electrocardiograms for fetal monitoring provide state of the art classification errors [7, 2, 37, 10], but these results are strictly numerical.
+These algorithms are implemented with deep convolutional neural network structures [21].
 In the following, we concentrate on the mathematical properties of first and second order scattering moments, which characterize self-similarity and intermittency properties.